 Hayward J. (1999).
 Mathematical Modeling of Church Growth, Journal of Mathematical Sociology, 23(4), 255–292.

 There are at least three possibilities for the discrepancy in 1979.

-Firstly, the reporting of church membership data can be delayed in a particular year if there were some mitigating circumstances.
-Given the ongoing conflict between the Indian government and the Naga state, and the difficulty of travel in the country, it easy to see how this can happen.
-If the 1979 figure had been genuinely low then the pattern would have carried on until 1980.
-However the 1980 figure follows from 1976-1978.
+Firstly, the reporting of church membership data can be delayed in a particular year if there are some mitigating circumstances.
+Given the ongoing conflict between the Indian government and the Naga state and the difficulty of travel in the country, it is easy to see how this can happen.
+If the 1979 figure had been genuinely low, then the pattern would have carried on until 1980.
+However, the 1980 figure follows from 1976-1978.

 Thirdly, the delays in the geographical spread of the revival could have hindered growth in one year.
 The Limited Enthusiasm church growth model, like the SIR epidemic model, assumes homogenous mixing.
-The Naga terrain, and varied ethnicity, is anything but homogeneous!
+The Naga terrain and varied ethnicity are anything but homogeneous!